kb1995/railsjunior/_posts/2019-08-08-wrong-url-after-validation-error.md

 layout: blog
 slug: wrong-url-validation-error
 title: Why a Rails form validation error renders the wrong URL and how to fix it
+subtitle: Learn a bit more about render, redirect_to and resources to find out why the form validation error renders the wrong URL
 date: 2019-08-08T6:00:00.000+00:00
 category: rails